lehcimcramtrebor/es-theme-forever/README.md

 Some artworks use for cabinet creation from *http://vectorlib.free.fr/*

-Vectorials iilustrations from google search with sometimes no liscence information, if you are the creator of one of these and you want to delete illustration in this free money theme, contact me at *lehcimcramtrebor.ztriw@gmail.com*
+Vectorials illustrations from google search with sometimes no liscence information, if you are the creator of one of these and you want to delete illustration in this free money theme, contact me at *lehcimcramtrebor.ztriw@gmail.com*

-Theme creation needs a lot of hours in front of screen, click here if you want to offer me glasses ! https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3XYZVYNEUQAS6&currency_code=EUR&source=url
+Theme creation needs a lot of hours in front of screen, click here if you want to offer me glasses !

+https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3XYZVYNEUQAS6&currency_code=EUR&source=url